What Causes Pinholes in Pottery Glaze and How To Prevent Them

 Summary

 Pinholes are one of the most common imperfections that form on the surface of the pottery.
 There are many reasons for this to happen.
-The leading cause is usually air bubbles created by the organic matter inside the Clay body and Glaze.
+The leading cause is usually air bubbles formed by organic matter within the Clay body and Glaze.

-Because of all the different clays, glazes, firing temperatures, and rate of firing it can be hard to pinpoint the cause of pinholes.
+Because of the different clays, glazes, firing temperatures, and firing rates, it can be hard to pinpoint the cause of pinholes.
 All of these solutions will help you to eliminate pinholes in your pottery.